ulfschneider/markdown-it-scrolltable/README.md

-A markdown-it plugin to set wrap tables into a div for horizontal scrolling on narrow screens.
+A markdown-it plugin to wrap tables into a `<div>` for horizontal scrolling on narrow screens.

-Example:
+## Examples

+The following markdown table

 ``` md
 Column | Column